United Not Liable For Alleged 9/11 Security Lapse

 United Airlines bears no responsibility for suspected security lapses at Portland Jetport, Maine, which allowed hijackers to board the American Airlines plane that crashed on September 11, 2001, a US federal judge ruled.

 US District Judge Alvin Hellerstein granted a request by United and its parent United Continental Holdings on Wednesday to dismiss negligence claims brought by Larry Silverstein, the leaseholder of the World Trade Centre property.

 The decision concerned the destruction of 7 World Trade Centre, which collapsed hours after being pierced by debris from the crash of American Airlines flight 11 into 1 World Trade Centre.

 Two of the hijackers on flight 11, Mohammed Atta and Abdul Aziz al Omari, had begun their trip to New York at Portland International Jetport.
 There, they boarded a flight by US Airways carrier Colgan Air to Boston's Logan Airport, from where they connected onto the American plane.

 Silverstein argued that because United was among the carriers that operated Portland's only security checkpoint, it was legally responsible for the screening of all passengers, and had missed a "clear chance" to prevent the hijacking.

 The judge, however, found that Chicago-based United owed no duty of care to Silverstein's 7 World Trade, which had leased Tower 7.

-"It was not within United's range of apprehension that terrorists would slip through the (Portland) security screening checkpoint, fly to Logan, proceed through another air carrier's security screening and board that air carrier's flight, hijack the flight and crash it into 1 World Trade Center, let alone that 1 World Trade Center would therefore collapse and cause Tower 7 to collapse," he wrote.
+"It was not within United's range of apprehension that terrorists would slip through the (Portland) security screening checkpoint, fly to Logan, proceed through another air carrier's security screening and board that air carrier's flight, hijack the flight and crash it into 1 World Trade Centre, let alone that 1 World Trade Centre would therefore collapse and cause Tower 7 to collapse," he wrote.

 Hellerstein has presided over almost all US litigation over the September 11 attacks.